-I rolled over on my jail cell mattress and looked through the bulletproof window for a glimpse of the free world.
+I rolled over on my jail cell mattress and looked through the dingy window for a glimpse of the world of freedom.
 My thin bedding crackled as I stretched to see better, but the one-foot-tall window didn’t offer much of a view.
 My eyes fell to the tract in my hand, and the sight of it made me shudder.

 I was religious—sort of.
 My mother did her best.
 She had her four children christened as babies and made sure we completed Sacramental Preparation classes so we could receive First Communion.
 We made it to Mass at least a couple of times each year, usually around Christmas and Easter.

 Although I didn’t understand the things I’d heard in church and class, I felt I’d done enough to call myself a Catholic—especially since I wore a gold crucifix around my neck.

 As a rebellious teenager, I heard a joke about different religious beliefs.
 “Catholics,” the comic said, “have the most fun because they have the freedom to do whatever they want—as long as they confess it.”